|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-This topic shows you how you can use Elastic Load Balancing to route traffic to Amazon EC2 instances in your Auto Scaling group.
+This topic shows you how you can use Elastic Load Balancing to route traffic to EC2 instances in your Auto Scaling group.
 If you aren't already acquainted with basic Auto Scaling concepts, see What is Auto Scaling?.
 For information about Elastic Load Balancing, see What Is Elastic Load Balancing?

-By default, the Auto Scaling group determines the health state of each instance by periodically checking the results of Amazon EC2 instance status checks.
+By default, the Auto Scaling group determines the health state of each instance by periodically checking the results of EC2 instance status checks.
 Elastic Load Balancing also performs health checks on the EC2 instances that are registered with the load balancer.
 After you've registered your Auto Scaling group with a load balancer, you can choose to use the results of the Elastic Load Balancing health check in addition to the EC2 instance status checks to determine the health of the EC2 instances in your Auto Scaling group.
 For information about adding an Elastic Load Balancing health check, see Add an Elastic Load Balancing Health Check to your Auto Scaling Group.

-If connection draining is enabled for your load balancer, Auto Scaling will wait for the in-flight requests to complete or for the maximum timeout to expire, whichever comes first, before terminating instances due to a scaling event or health check replacement.
+If connection draining is enabled for your load balancer, Auto Scaling waits for the in-flight requests to complete or for the maximum timeout to expire, whichever comes first, before terminating instances due to a scaling event or health check replacement.
 For information about connection draining, see Connection Draining in the Elastic Load Balancing Developer Guide.

 You can take advantage of the safety and reliability of geographic redundancy by spanning your Auto Scaling groups across multiple Availability Zones within a region and then setting up load balancers to distribute incoming traffic across those Availability Zones.
-For information about expanding your auto-scaled and load-balanced application to an additional Availability Zone, see Expand Your Auto-Scaled and Load-Balanced Application to an Additional Availability Zone.
+For information about expanding your auto-scaled and load-balanced application to an additional Availability Zone, see Expand Your Scaled and Load-Balanced Application to an Additional Availability Zone.